Ammi visnaga (Toothpick herb) 1 X

 Ammi visnaga is used in the treatment of angina pectoris, upper respiratory tract inflammations and asthma.
 It especially targets whooping cough, abundant secretions of the respiratory tract, chronic bronchitis and sibilances.
 Its main active ingredient, khelline, has vasodilator and bronchodilator properties.

-Aralia racemosa (American Spikenard) 2 X American Spikenard is a member of the Araliacae family and comes from North America, from Canada to Virginia.
+Aralia racemosa (American Spikenard) 2 X American Spikenard is a member of the Araliacae family and comes from North America, in Canada to Virginia.
 Not to be confused with Sarsaparilla (Smilax officinalis).
 Part used: fresh root and rhizome.
 Aralia racemosa is used as an expectorant.
 It is particularly useful in cases of asthma starting before midnight (usually worst around 11 p.m.); of sensibility to the least draught (often resulting in a cold or an aqueous, abundant and irritant nasal drip) and of coughs triggered by lying down.

 Cardiospermum halicacabum 2 X Cardiospermum is a member of the Sapindacae family and comes from Southern North America, and Central America.
 Part used: freshly grown herb.
 In local traditional medicine, cardiospermum was used to treat respiratory illnesses and digestive problems.
 In homeopathic dilution, it is used in both skin and respiratory allergies.
 In vitro, cardiospermum blocks histamine reactions and has proven spasmolytic, hypotensor and anti-inflammatory effects.
 According to Dr. W. Schwabe(1), many allergy-suffering patients got significantly better results with cardiospermum than with cortisone.
 He therefore recommends cardiospermum each time allopathic medicine recommends cortisone (especially for serious allergy symptoms).